takafumi-shiraogawa/Hornussen/docs/usage.md

 ## How to run efficient calculations?

-  Current version of Lime may need some code modulations
+  Current version of fleche may need some code modulations

   1. If reading guess is needed, change pyscf2.py in APDFT/src/apdft/calculator/templates.
   2. Move required CSV files.